ttwd80/wabs/README.md

 #### byu-wabs-auth-error

-This event fires whenever the authentication / authorization was attempted but failed, including during a refresh.
+This event fires whenever authorization was attempted but failed, including during a refresh.
 The event detail property will contain an Error object for the Error that occurred.

 ```js
 document.addEventListener('byu-wabs-auth-error', function(e) {